iandunn/WordPress-Skeleton/README.md

 ## TODO

+* Refactor .htaccess to mimick approach from nginx rules if possible
 * Look into possible redirect bugs
 	* https://github.com/markjaquith/WordPress-Skeleton/issues/1#issuecomment-11070686
 * Add redirect to production for static content files, so don't have to pull them down to dev/staging